mcupak/beacon-of-beacons/README.md

 ##How to use it
 Visit the project website for more information: <http://mcupak.github.io/beacon-of-beacons/>

+##License and terms of use
+The code in this repository is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+An instance of the Beacon Network is a subject to [these terms of use](http://beacon-network.org/#/terms).

 ##Technologies
 Java EE.
 CDI, EJB, JAX-RS, JAXB, Bean Validation, JPA.
 Tested with Arquillian/ShrinkWrap/AssertJ.